original articleIssue 16 (3) 2017 pp. 255-268

 4Federal State Budget Scientific Institution (FSBSI) Pacific Scientific Research Fisheries Center, Vladivostok, Russia

-Technology development of protein rich concentrates for nutrition in extreme conditions using soybean and meat by-products
+Technological development of protein-rich concentrates using soybean and meat by-products for nutrition in extreme conditions

 Background.
 There is a need to develop new foods for participants of expeditions in extreme conditions, which must be self-sufficient.
 These foods should be light to carry, with a long shelf life, tasty and with high nutrient density.
 Currently, protein sources are limited mainly to dried and canned meat.
 In this work, a protein-rich dried concentrate suitable for extreme expeditions was developed using soya, tomato, milk whey and meat by-products.